-French doors have been installed to the rear and the integral garage has been converted.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+There have been internal alterations to the property.
+We have assumed all necessary Local Authority and other consents have been obtained for these works and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent, then we have assumed they meet the standards required by the Building Regulations or are exempt.